eLEcTRiCZiTy/ardu-setup-tool/README.md

 ####TODO list
 - [x] command-line interface
-- [x] all arguments are optional and configurable from GUI
+- [x] all arguments are optional and configurable from the GUI
-- [x] search for serial ports on Windows platform
+- [x] discover the serial ports on Windows
 - [ ] full Linux platform support
-- [ ] search for serial ports on Linux platform
+- [ ] discover the serial ports on Linux
 - [ ] default settings saved to/loaded from a file
 - [ ] full arduino command-line interface support
 - [ ] select list for board specifications